Binaryzero/IO2/reportviaoutlok.md

 3. Update the `csv_file_path` and `email_recipients` variables in the script.
 4. Run the script using `python security_report_generator.py`.

-This version should now correctly handle your new field names while maintaining the desired terminology in the generated report.
+This version should now correctly handle your date format while maintaining all the other requirements and functionality of the previous version.